PriyaDevNow/its-fresh-cafe/README.md

-* Commit and push the code to the GitHub Repository.?????
+* Commit and push the code to the GitHub Repository.

 ### 5. Heroku Deployment:
 * Click Deploy tab in Heroku.